-The approximate time for sharing the contract with an employee in Georgia is only 14 business days assuming no special requests or changes to our standard employment contract.
+The approximate time for sharing the contract with an employee in Georgia is 14 business days assuming no special requests or changes to our standard employment contract.
 Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.

 The standard working time in Georgia is 40 hours a week and may not exceed 48 hours a week.
 The maximum working time must not exceed eight hours per 24-hour period for night workers who perform arduous, harmful, or hazardous work.

 Overtime work is work performed by an employee by agreement between the parties for a period of time longer than the standard working time.
 The Labor Code does not stipulate the maximum overtime for adults.